carlos-quintana/time-tracker/README.md

 - [X] Custom dropdown component for assigning Projects.
 - [X] Tasks are ordered chronologically and separated by milestones (Today, Yesterday, This week, etc).
 - [ ] Implement modals and tooltips.
+- [ ] Switch from CRA to Vite and JS to TS.
 - - - -
 - [ ] Expand on projects features.
   - [ ] Implement React Router.